COVID-19 Fiscal Mitigation Act Extends Due Dates, Payment of Interest, and Tax Assessments

 Extension of Time to File and Pay

-Individual Gross Income Tax, Partnership, and Corporation Business Tax calendar year filers now have until July 15 to file and pay these taxes, including estimated tax payments due on April 15.
+Individual Gross Income Tax and Calendar Year Partnership filers now have until July 15 to file and pay these taxes, including estimated tax payments due on April 15.
 Penalties and interest will not be imposed on the balance of tax due between the original due date and the extended due date for returns and/or payments submitted by July 15, 2020.

 Extension of Time to File a Claim for a Refund or Credit

 The statutory deadlines for filing a claim for a refund or credit under the Sales and Use Tax Act, the Gross Income Tax Act, and the State Uniform Procedure Law, have been extended until 90 days after the last day of the COVID-19 Public Health Emergency.
 The extension is available if the statutory deadline for filing a claim for a refund or credit is on or after March 9, 2020, and within 90 days of the end of the Public Health Emergency.

 The Division pays interest on refunds that are issued six months after the date the refund claim was filed, the tax was paid, or the due date of the return, whichever is later ("the original interest payment period").
 This provision applies to all taxes administered by the Division.
 The new law extends the original interest payment period by an additional six months after the COVID-19 state of emergency has been lifted ("the extended interest period").
 If the original interest payment period ended prior to April 14, 2020 (the effective date of the new law), the payment of interest on the refund will not be affected by the new law.
 If the original interest payment period ends on or after April 14, 2020, interest will be paid if the refund is issued after the original interest period or the extended interest period, whichever is later.